wwarthen/RomWBW/Source/Doc/SystemGuide.md

 the slice parameter ignored.
 If there is no media in device, or the slice number is invaid (Parameter Out Of Range) the function will return an error status.

-**NOTE:
-This function was placed in HBIOS to be shared between the diffeent CP/M varients supported by RomWBW.
+**NOTE:** This function was placed in HBIOS to be shared between the different CP/M variants supported by RomWBW.
 It is not strictly a BIOS function, and may be moved in future.

 `\clearpage`{=latex}